GinoMan/PyPollyanna/README.md

 ## Templates ##

 There are two templates in the "Template" folder and these are used for the email that is sent to everyone.
-In the future, they will be normalized so as not to require changes to both.
+The two template.\[txt|html\].jinja files indicate the formatting for both the html and text only versions of the email.
+The master.jinja file indicates the text common to both as well as the variables used by its sections and the templates.

 ### Master Template ###